Elvehjem Park All-Wheel Spot

 By: MSF Spokesdude Patrick Hasburgh

 We had our first pour at the LVM All-Wheel DIY on Friday and everything went very smooth!
 We had a concrete truck come in and about 20 volunteers (including several currently working on the new McFarland skatepark) that did a wonderful job.
 We spoke with several neighbors who were curious about what was going on and heard nothing but positive encouragement for the project!
-The area is closed off until the concrete dries (see photo).
+The area is closed off until the concrete dries (see photo).Now that things are rolling I'm sure we'll be down there many more times until the snow flies!

 Let me know if you have any questions or concerns! -Patrick